jeppevammenkristensen/auto-spectre/README.md

 ### DisableDump

 If you do want to generate the SpectreDump method, you can disable it using the DisableDump property.
+Note that the SpectreDump will be removed in a future version

 ### Inheritance